 Dr. Haidar earned his medical degree from American University of Beirut in Beirut, Lebanon, and a master’s degree in business administration from Northwestern University, Kellogg School of Management.
 He completed fellowships with the Mayo Clinic in behavioral neurology and geriatrics.

-Prior to joining Mercy Health, Bezney served as vice president and associate general counsel for Advocate Health Care, the largest nonprofit system in metropolitan Chicago.
-Before joining Advocate in 1996, Bezney was a partner in the health care law department of McDermott, Will & Emery, a Chicago-based law firm.
+Previously, Bezney served as vice president and associate general counsel for Advocate Health Care, the largest nonprofit system in metropolitan Chicago.
+Before joining Advocate in 1996, he was a partner in the health care law department of McDermott, Will & Emery, a Chicago-based law firm.
 He also served as an associate in corporate law with the Dallas, Texas-based firm of Johnson & Gibbs.

 Bezney earned his Doctorate in Jurisprudence from the University of Pennsylvania Law School and a bachelor’s degree in finance from the University of Texas.